Glastonbury: Notable people

 Glastonbury has been the birthplace or home to many notable people.
 Peter King, 1st Baron King was the recorder of Glastonbury in 1705.
 Thomas Bramwell Welch the discoverer of the pasteurisation process to prevent the fermentation of grape juice was born in Glastonbury in 1825.
 The judge John Creighton represented Lunenburg County in the Nova Scotia House of Assembly from 1770 to 1775.
 The fossil collector Thomas Hawkins lived in the town during the 19th century.

 The religious connections and mythology of the town have also attracted notable authors.
 The occultist and writer Dion Fortune (Violet Mary Firth) lived and is buried in Glastonbury.
 Her old house was home to the writer and historian Geoffrey Ashe, who was known for his works on local legends.
 Frederick Bligh Bond, archaeologist and writer.
 Eckhart Tolle, a German-born writer, public speaker, and spiritual teacher lived in Glastonbury during the 1980s.
 Eileen Caddy was at a sanctuary in Glastonbury when she first claimed to have heard the "voice of God" while meditating.
 Her subsequent instructions from the "voice" directed her to take on Sheena Govan as her spiritual teacher, and became a spiritual teacher and new age author, best known as one of the founders of the Findhorn Foundation community.

 Popular entertainment and literature is also represented amongst the population.
 English composer Rutland Boughton moved from Birmingham to Glastonbury in 1911 and established the country's first national annual summer school of music.
 Gary Stringer, lead singer of rock band Reef, was a local along with other members of the band.
 The juggler Haggis McLeod and his late wife, Arabella Churchill, one of the founders of the Glastonbury Festival, lived in the town.
 The conductor Charles Hazlewood lives locally and hosts the "Play the Field" music festival on his farm nearby.
 Bill Bunbury moved on from Glastonbury to become a writer, radio broadcaster, and producer for the Australian Broadcasting Corporation.

 Athletes and sports players from Glastonbury include cricketers Cyril Baily in 1880, George Burrough in 1907, and Eustace Bisgood in 1878.
 The footballer Peter Spiring was born in Glastonbury in 1950.
-Formula 1 driver Lando Norris grew up in Glastonbury.
+2025 Formula 1 World Champion Lando Norris grew up in Glastonbury.